 A Certified Peer Specialist is a person who has their own lived experience of mental health and/or substance use challenges and has completed formal training and certification in the peer specialist model of mental health and substance use-oriented peer support.
 They use their unique set of lived experiences and recovery, in combination with comprehensive skills-training, including continuing education, to support people with similar lived experience.
 Certified Peer Specialists actively center peer support principles and skills in their work, while working in a clearly defined role and collaborating in a complementary fashion as part of an agency’s team support structure.

-The role of the Certified Peer Specialist can vary to an extent depending on the work environment and encompass several forms of support and assistance.
-Although roles may vary in agencies and organizations, it is generally recognized that Certified Peer Specialists provide the following services to people living with mental health and/or substance use challenges:
+The everyday work of the Certified Peer Specialist can vary to an extent depending on the agency and environment support is offered and encompass several forms of support and assistance.
+Although the work may vary in agencies and organizations, it is generally recognized that Certified Peer Specialists provide the following services to people living with mental health and/or substance use challenges:

 Most states that offer certification for peer specialists currently only cover peer support related to mental health challenges.
 Wisconsin recognizes the significant co-occurrence and overlapping of these struggles and found it important to offer a certification model that prepares Certified Peer Specialists to provide effective peer support to individuals experiencing both, as well as those who experience solely one or the other.

 These documents are central to the role of the Certified Peer Specialist in Wisconsin.
 The training curriculum and examination coordinated by the Wisconsin Peer Specialist Employment Initiative is structured in such a way as to ensure a clear understanding of these documents and their application in the workplace.